valzargaming/valzargaming/README.md

    - **Footnote:** This project was never finished due to lack of information provided by the project's original lead designer.

 **Valgorithms/Palace-Revived (Tutelar)**
    - **Description:** Palace-Revived, also known as Tutelar, is a Discord bot project written in PHP.
 It is designed to provide a range of server management and moderation tools using the DiscordPHP library.
-This bot will soon be deprecated in favor of ModuBot, another bot which is still in early development.
+This bot will soon be deprecated in favor of ModuBot, which is still in early planning.
    - **Key Features:** Advanced event handling, customizable commands, and integration with various Discord APIs to manage servers efficiently.
    - **Get Started:** Review the setup instructions in the `README.md` for prerequisites, including PHP and Composer installations.